Kadamaiyai Sei

-Kadamaiyai Sei is a 2022 Indian Tamil-language psychological action comedy drama film written and directed by Venkat Ragavan in his second directorial film after Muthina Kathirika (2016).
+Kadamaiyai Sei is a 2022 Indian Tamil-language film written and directed by Venkat Raghavan in his second directorial film after Muthina Kathirika (2016).
 The film stars S. J. Suryah and Yashika Aannand, with Charles Vinoth as the main antagonist, and other actors like Rajendran and Vincent Asokan in pivotal roles.
-The film released theatrically on 12 August 2022.
+It was released theatrically on 12 August 2022.

 Plot

-Dharmaraja is a renowned builder and Raj is his brother.
+Dharmaraja is a renowned builder, and Raj is his brother.
 As both are not on good terms Raj plans to hinder Dharmaraja's works by doing some mess-ups in the construction and the building is in a state of danger.
 Meanwhile, Ashok Mauryan, who has studied engineering, works as a security guard in the same apartment.
 Ashok finds out about the issues and warns Dharmaraja but gets caught in an accident and goes into a coma.
 How things get resolved is the rest of the movie.

 Production

-On 9 September 2021, the first look poster of the film was released.
-The shooting of the film was wrapped on 21 July 2021.
+Filming began in February 2021, and wrapped in July the same year.